techidaily/site-facebook/source/_posts/the-ultimate-checklist-for-producing-high-quality-facebook-reels.md

  The edit page is where you can really bring your Reel to life.
 Here, you can edit clips and add stickers, text, and music (if you've not already) to your video.
 You'll find the Edit options on the right side, like on the recording page.

  When you're done, tap on the**Next button** .
 You'll be taken to the Share page.
 Here, you can add a caption and choose who you want to share your Reel with.
 You also get to choose whether you want to**Enable remixing** for your Reels, which means other people can use your video to create their own videos.
-For more information on the feature, check out our guide on[how to use the Remix Feature on Instagram](https://www.makeuseof.com/how-to-use-remix-in-instagram-reels/) .
+For more information on the feature, check out our guide on [how to use the Remix Feature on Instagram](https://www.makeuseof.com/how-to-use-remix-in-instagram-reels/) .

  Once you're happy with your settings, tap on the**Share reel button** to share your video.